 Slugs in the house can drive you absolutely crazy.
-Their slimy trails usually appear overnight across floors, cabinets and carpets – even up the walls!
+Their trails usually appear overnight across floors, cabinets and carpets – even up the walls.
+And just ask a child who has stepped on one oozing its way across the kitchen floor – that slime sticks like glue!
 But you can stop them.
 Follow the steps below to get rid of every slug in your house.

 An older home can be especially attractive to slugs and snails – there are plenty of cracks and crevices and underneath it’s dark, cool and often moist.

 From our friend Collin: “We live in an old farmhouse in the heart of a rainy, wet valley.
 It’s beautiful and green but there are slugs everywhere.
-There are these giant Banana slugs in the woods and these little gray slugs in the garden that would swarm over the seedlings like locusts if we let them.
-We’ve learned to deal with them outside but when they started to appear in the kitchen we (meaning the wife) had a problem.”
+We’ve learned to deal with them outside but when they started to appear in the kitchen we (meaning my wife) had a problem.”

 Kim (a city girl who used to live on the 37th floor in downtown Chicago): “These enormous slugs would show up, usually in the morning, or we would see their slimy trails around the cat food dish – it was disgusting!
-I wouldn’t touch them!
-So Collin followed their trails and then sealed every hole.
-This is still a draughty old house but we haven’t seen a slug inside for months – it’s brilliant!”
+I would die if someone else saw them!
+But then Collin followed their trails and sealed every hole.
+It only took a couple of hours but we haven’t seen a slug inside for months – it’s brilliant!”